 Lastly, after years of learning through self-experimentation and learning from other great natural healers such as Dr. Sebi, Dr. Llaila Afrika, Jack LaLanne, Dr. Dick Gregory and many others; she made it a point to obtain her professional certifications in Holistic Health, Wellness & Weight Loss, Herbalism, Fitness Training and Mindful Transformation.
 In May of 2018, she established Luxury Body Sculpting Health & Wellness Center in Montgomery, Alabama.

-When Dr. Dukes is not in the wellness center consulting with clients, you can find her hosting weekly webinars and traveling to various speaking engagements, educating the community through her weekly podcast, “Dr Dukes Speaks” on Zoom, Facebook Live, You Tube and/or Clubhouse.
+When Dr. Dukes is not in the wellness center consulting with clients, you can find her hosting weekly webinars and traveling to various speaking engagements, educating the community through her weekly podcast, “Dr Dukes Speaks” on Zoom, Facebook Live, You Tube and/or Linkedin.
 Wherever you find her; rest assure, you can immediately feel the passion and love Dr. Dukes has for People, Holistic Health and Creativity.
 Dr. Dukes has also authored numerous books and articles evolving around Holistic Health & Wellness.
 Some of the books she has published are: “Dr Dukes 90-Day Plant-Based Meal Plan”; “Detox & Alkaline: How To Live A Disease Free Life”; “Slave Food: An African- American Epidemic”